kazamori/orderedmap/README.md

 See the [example code](./example_test.go).

+## test CLI

-## CLI for testing to deserialize JSON, then serialize with preserving the order
+For testing, deserialize JSON and then serialize it while preserving the order.

 ```
 $ ./bin/cli -data '{"s":"test","i":3,"a":[{"f":3.14},{"b":true}]}'